-1 pping of GE learning objectives to ABET outcomes ABET Outcome GE Learning Objectives Area (3g) Ability to communicate effectively A1 Students will be able to: compose and deliver extemporaneous public presentations on socially significant and intellectually challenging topics; engage in critical and analytical listening; analyze audiences and adapt oral presentations to audiences; and assume the ethical responsibilities of the public speaker.
-A2 Students shall write complete essays that demonstrate the ability to: • perform effectively the essential steps in the writing process (prewriting, organizing, composing, revising, and editing); • express (explain, analyze, develop, and criticize) ideas effectively; • use correct grammar (syntax, mechanics, and citation of sources) at a college level of sophistication; and • write for different audiences.
-C3 Students shall write complete essays that demonstrate the ability to: refine the competencies established in Written Communication 1A; use (locate, analyze, and evaluate) supporting materials, including independent library research; synthesize ideas encountered in multiple readings; and construct effective arguments.
-Z Students shall be able to: refine the competencies established in Written Communication IA and IB; express (explain, analyze, develop, and criticize) ideas effectively, including ideas encountered in multiple readings and expressed in different forms of discourse; and organize and develop essays and documents for both professional and general audiences, including appropriate editorial standards for citing primary and secondary sources.
-(3h) Broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context B1, B2 Students should be able to: use the methods of science and knowledge derived from current scientific inquiry in life or physical science to question existing explanations; demonstrate ways in which science influences and is influenced by complex societies, including political and moral issues C1 Arts courses will enable students to: recognize aesthetic qualities and processes that characterize works of the human intellect and imagination; respond to works of art both analytically (in writing) and affectively (in writing or through other forms of personal and artistic expression) C2 Letters courses will enable students to: recognize how significant works illuminate enduring human concerns; respond to such works by writing both research-based critical analyses and personal responses
+Tab ole B.3.2 Mapping of GE learning objectives to ABET outcomes ABET Outcome GE Learning Objectives Area (3g) Ability to A1 Students will be able to: communicate effectively compose and deliver extemporaneous public presentations on socially significant and intellectually challenging topics; engage in critical and analytical listening; analyze audiences and adapt oral presentations to audiences; and assume the ethical responsibilities of the public speaker.
+A2 Students shall write complete essays that demonstrate the ability to: 1.2 perform effectively the essential steps in the writing process (prewriting, organizing, composing, revising, and editing); express (explain, analyze, develop, and criticize) ideas effectively; use correct grammar (syntax, mechanics, and citation of sources) at a college level of sophistication; and write for different audiences.
+C3 CS Students shall write complete essays that demonstrate the ability to: • refine the competencies established in Written Communication 1A; ± · use (locate, analyze, and evaluate) supporting materials, including independent library research; synthesize ideas encountered in multiple readings; and • construct effective arguments.
+Z Students shall be able to: refine the competencies established in Written Communication IA and IB; • express (explain, analyze, develop, and criticize) ideas effectively, including ideas encountered in multiple readings and expressed in different forms of discourse; and organize and develop essays and documents for both professional and general audiences, including appropriate editorial standards for citing primary and secondary sources.
+(3h) Broad education B1, Students should be able to: necessary to understand B2 use the methods of science and knowledge derived from current the impact of engineering scientific inquiry in life or physical science to question existing solutions in a global, explanations; economic, environmental, demonstrate ways in which science influences and is influenced by and societal context complex societies, including political and moral issues C1 Arts courses will enable students to: recognize aesthetic qualities and processes that characterize works of the human intellect and imagination; respond to works of art both analytically (in writing) and affectively (in writing or through other forms of personal and artistic expression) C2 Letters courses will enable students to: recognize how significant works illuminate enduring human concerns; respond to such works by writing both research-based critical analyses and personal responses l unaryses and personal responses